 The one-of-a-kind Brunnier Art Museum is the only accredited museum emphasizing a decorative arts collection in the state of Iowa and one of the nation's few museums located within a performing arts and conference complex.
 Founded in 1975, the museum is named after its benefactors, Henry J. Brunnier and his wife Ann.
 See ceramics, glass, dolls, ivory, jade, and enameled metals in the Brunnier Art Collection.

-The University Art Collection includes prints, paintings, sculptures, textiles, carpets, wood, lacquered objects, silver, and furniture.
+The permanent collection includes prints, paintings, sculptures, textiles, carpets, wood, lacquered objects, silver, and furniture.
 The regularly changing exhibitions, from the permanent collection or a visiting collection, provide educational opportunities for all ages.
 Lectures, receptions, conferences, university classes, panel discussions, and gallery walks are available to further the interpretation of these fine objects.

 Current Exhibitions and Upcoming Events